hhvm/user-documentation/guides/hack/13-contexts-and-capabilities/06-context-constants.md

-## WARNING WARNING WARNING

-This section is under active development and represents an unreleased feature

-## Back to your regularly scheduled docs
+# This is a new feature which must be enabled in your projects' configuration

+# NOTE: Context constant *constraints* are not yet available

 Classes and interfaces may define context constants: